identinet/sanctuary-cheat-sheet/README.md

 const myfunction = (parameter1) => S.pipe([doA, doB, doC])(parameter1);
 ```

 For very simple functions defining processing steps might be enough.
-However, to get all the benefits from sanctuary's type checkingfunctionality the function signature needs to be defined the sanctuaryway.
-Take a look at the [built-in types](https://github.com/sanctuary-js/sanctuary-def):
+However, to get all the benefits from sanctuary's type checking functionality the function signature needs to be defined the sanctuary way.
+Take a look at the [built-in types](https://github.com/sanctuary-js/sanctuary-def#types):

 ```javascript
 // define a def function that makes it easy to create functions with